 Casa della Lavanda is a romantic stone house sleeping 5 + 2 (double sofa bed) in the historic and picturesque village of Sommocolonia near Barga.
+A recent Italian visitor has described it as "un vero paradiso!" - A real paradise.

 With magnificent views of Barga and the valley, this holiday home offers relaxation, the countryside, a taste of the Italian way of life and is perfect for a relaxing get away from it all holiday.